digitsensitive/phaser3-typescript/src/games/coin-runner/coin-runner.md

 parameters you can choose when setting-up your Phaser.Game Instance.

 Next you will create your first Phaser.Scene and load up your game objects from separate files.
-Each object in this game will be of type Phaser.GameObjects.Image, what will make your life easier, because you do not have to bother about physics for now.
+Each object in this game will be of type Phaser.GameObjects.Image.
 You will learn everything about Phaser.GameObjects.Image and what variables you can set.
+We will make your life easier for now and not work with physic objects.

 Last but not least you will setup the player input, use a TimerEvent, a Text and even check for RectangleToRectangle collision.